John M. Crewdson: Career

 Following 9/11 Crewdson published numerous Tribune articles about terrorism, including more than a dozen revealing previously unpublished details of the CIA’s illegal "rendition" of Abu Omar, a Milanese Imam, from Italy to Egypt.
 AS a result of Crewdson's reporting, Abu Omar was released after four years in an Egyptian prison where he had been held without charges and tortured.
 More than two dozen American and Italian intelligence officers, including several senior officials, were later convicted of kidnapping in that case by an Italian court.

+Crewdson's work and subsequent 2002 book has been used as fodder by a number of HIV/AIDS denialists, including Henry H. Bauer and in the pseudo-documentary House of Numbers despite opening with the line reading "This is not a book about AIDS".
+The book describes the fall out between Robert Gallo of the National Cancer Institute and scientists at the Pasteur Institute after Gallo claimed credit for the discovery of the HIV virus he received in 1991 and does not contend that HIV/AIDS is a conspiracy or exaggerated.

 In 2007, Crewdson wrote an in-depth report on the Israeli attack on the USS Liberty that killed 34 Americans and injured over 170.
 The piece was entitled, "Tribune Special Report: The Strike on the USS Liberty: New revelations in attack on American spy ship," and the drop deck said, "Veterans, documents suggest U.S., Israel didn't tell full story of deadly '67 incident."

 In 2012, Crewdson joined the investigative team at the Project On Government Oversight, a non-partisan government watchdog nonprofit.
 While there, he helped write a report entitled "Drug Problems: Dangerous Decision-Making at the FDA."
 The report and its associated work won the Society of Professional Journalists' 2015 Sigma Delta Chi Award for excellence in journalism for independent non-deadline journalism.